davea42/libdwarf-regressiontests/README.md

-Never run the tests in a regressiontests or libdwarf-regressiontests directory, there is no way to automatically clean up the test directories.
+Never run the tests in a regressiontests or libdwarf-regressiontests directory, there is no way to automatically and fully clean up the test directories.

 Instead, run tests in an empty directory you create for regression testing.

+For repeated runs it is
-It's handy to create an empty test directory, cd to that test directory, and add a short script that starts by removing every file
+convenient to create an empty test directory, cd to that test directory, and add a short script that starts by removing every file